naaodey/Odey/README.md

-This is as assignment to create my profile smiley :)
+This is an assignment to create my profile smiley :)